tstrade/JupyterNotebookProjects/README.md

 # JupyterNotebookProjects
-This repository contains short projects / reports in JupyterNotebook that demonstrate skills in Python, LaTeX, NumPy, Pandas, RegEx, and MatPlotlib, and demostrates the ability to effectively communicate field-specific knowledge to a larger audience.
+This repository contains short projects / reports in JupyterNotebook that demonstrate skills in Python, LaTeX, NumPy, Pandas, RegEx, and MatPlotlib, demonstrating the ability to effectively communicate field-specific knowledge to a larger audience.

 The files can be generally described as follows:
 - Address Book: Coding project that takes data from the UB Directory and uses RegEx to return a reformatted directory of Names, Office location, Email, and Phone number